rabbitmq/rabbitmq-website/site/streams.md

 limitations under the License.
 -->

-# Stream Queues NOSYNTAX
+# Stream NOSYNTAX

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-A new persistent and replicated RabbitMQ queue type modelling an append-only log with non-destructive consumer semantics.
-Can be used as a regular AMQP 0.9.1 queue or through a new binary protocol plugin and associated client(s).
+A stream is a new persistent and replicated data structure in RabbitMQ which models an append-only log with non-destructive consumer semantics.
+It can be used as a regular AMQP 0.9.1 queue or through a new binary protocol plugin and associated client(s).

+This page covers the concepts of streams, their usage as AMQP 0.9.1 queues, and their administation and maintenance operations.
+Please visit the [Stream plugin](/stream.html) page to learn more about the usage of streams with the custom binary protocol.

 ### <a id="use-cases" class="anchor" href="#use-cases">Use Cases</a>

-The stream queue type was developed to initially cover 4 messaging use-cases that existing queue types either can not provide or provide with downsides:
+Streams were developed to initially cover 4 messaging use-cases that existing queue types either can not provide or provide with downsides:

 1. Large fan-outs